-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After Completion of the Course, Students will be able to:

 - 1. Understand the importance of the main functions of MS- Excel. - 2.
 Practice advance Excel Tools for conduction of Data Analysis - 3.
 Evaluate Data Analysis using Pivot Tables and Pivot Charts. - 4.
 Analyze the Data using Descriptive Statistics and Inferential statistics using MS Excel - 5.
 Gain knowledge on designing power point presentations